rimelek/learn-docker/pages/intro/getting-started.rst

     and Windows.
 Docker Inc is doing their best to make you feel you are running native Docker containers, but you need to keep in mind that you are not.

-  Docker Desktop is not open source, even though LinuxKit is.
+  `Docker Desktop <https://docs.docker.com/desktop/>`_ is not open source, even though LinuxKit is.
 You can use it on your computer for personal purposes, and it is free for small companies too.
-Check the official documentation for up-to-date information about whether it is free for you or not. `Docker Desktop <https://docs.docker.com/desktop/>`_.
+Check the official documentation for up-to-date information about whether it is free for you or not.
   At the time of writing this tutorial the short version of Docker Desktop terms is the following:

-     "Commercial use of Docker Desktop in larger enterprises (more than 250 employees OR more than $10 million USD in annual revenue) requires a paid subscription."
+     "Commercial use of Docker Desktop in larger enterprises (more than 250 employees OR more than $10 million USD in annual revenue) requires a `paid subscription <https://www.docker.com/pricing/>`_."

 Rancher Desktop